getsolus/solus-sc/snapTests/THOUGHTS.md

    list snaps in the remote store.
  - Prod upstream about supporting categories (top 50 in each) and having a way to show all within a category + range.
+ - Use string ID for release/revisions so that "daily" isn't the specific version.